Sustainable Development Goal 1: Impact of COVID-19 pandemic

+Impact on Conflict-affected Zones

+Conflicts greatly affect the people and the economies it prevails in.
+Extreme poverty rises as a country faces a conflict or instability.
+According to the World Bank report, 39 economies are facing a conflict or instability out of which 21 are classified as in active conflict.
+In such economies, the extreme-poverty rate is nearly 40% whereas in developing economies it has been cut to just 6%.

-Impacts of the Russian invasion of Ukraine
+Russia Invasion of Ukraine

 The 2022 Russian invasion of Ukraine severely impacted global trade, causing a spike in food and energy prices and impeding access to finance, which is expected to increase the severity of poverty, if not its absolute prevalence.
+As of December 2024, UNICEF estimates that 65% of Ukrainian children live in poverty.
+Furthermore, 6.86 million Ukrainians have been recorded as refugees all around the world, the majority of whom are women and children.

+Sudanese Civil War

+The internal civil war has caused an economic crisis in Sudan.
+The World Bank estimated that Sudan's real GDP shrank by 29.4% in 2023 and an additional 14% in 2025.
+As of August 2025, the UN indicates that about 50% of Sudan's population (26 million people) face acute hunger.
+The year-on-year inflation decelerated to 78.4% in July 2025, after it surged to 170% in 2024.
+Moreover, the extreme poverty rate more than doubled during the conflict, rising from 23% in 2022 to 59% in 2024.

 Agenda 2030

 Goal 1.
 End Poverty in all its forms everywhere.

 The agenda 2030 recognize that eradicating poverty in all its forms and dimensions, including extreme poverty, is the greatest global challenge and an indispensable development in its three dimensions-economic, social and environmental in a balanced integrated manner.
 To end poverty and hunger everywhere to combat inequalities within and among countries, to build peaceful just and enclosure societies, to protect human right and promote gender equality and the empowerment of women and girls and to insure the lasting protection of plant and its natural resources.